Concordium/concordium-node-sdk-js/docs/pages/misc-pages/upgrade-guide.md

 ### Motivation

-Up until this release, certain extensions to the Concordium Node API have resulted in the SDK failing to parse query responses, resulting in the entire query to fail.
+Up until this release, certain extensions to the Concordium Node API have resulted in the SDK failing to parse query responses, resulting in the entire query failing.
 This is the case even for the larger queries where the unknown/missing information is only a small part of the response preventing the application to access the entire response.
 Usually the fix was to update the SDK to a newer version which know how to parse the new information, but this imposes work for the ecosystem for every change in the API (usually part of protocol version updates).